 The Pretoria high court heard an urgent interdict last week by Ayo Technology Solutions against the Companies and Intellectual Property Commission (CIPC).

 The CIPC in February issued the asset manager with a compliance notice to recover its R4.3bn investment in the JSE-listed technology company.
-The PIC was also ordered to recover any interest that may have accrued on the investment within six months.
+The PIC was also ordered to recover any interest that may have accrued on the investment within six months, Fin24 previously reported.

 The PIC manages assets worth more than R2-trillion on behalf of public servants.